ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 If you are using the `peers` configuration value, then **it is very important that the `peers` configuration value in all cluster members is the same for all peers,** that is, contain the multiaddresses for the other peers in the cluster.
 It may contain this peer's own multiaddress too (but it will removed on the next shutdown).
 If `peers` is not correct for all peer members, your node might not start or misbehave in not obvious ways.

-You are expected to start nodes at the same time when using this method.
-If half of them are not started, they will fail to elect a cluster leader.
+You are expected to start the majority of the nodes at the same time when using this method.
+If half of them are not started, they will fail to elect a cluster leader before `raft.wait_for_leader_timeout`.
+Then they will shut themselves down.
 If there are peers missing, the cluster will not be in a healthy state (error messages will be displayed).
 The cluster will operate, as long as a majority of peers is up.

 Alternatively, you can use the `bootstrap` variable to provide one or several bootstrap peers.
 In short, bootstrapping will use the given peer to request the list of cluster peers and fill-in the `peers` variable automatically.
 The bootstrapped peer will be, in turn, added to the cluster and made known to every other existing (and connected peer).
 You can also launch several peers at once, as long as they are bootstrapping from the same already-running-peer.
 The `--bootstrap` flag allows to provide a bootsrapping peer directly when calling `ipfs-cluster-service`.

-Use the `bootstrap` method only when the rest of the cluster is healthy and all peers are running.
+Use the `bootstrap` method only when the rest of the cluster is healthy and all current participating peers are running.
+If you need to, remove any unhealthy peers with `ipfs-cluster-ctl peers rm <pid>`.
 Bootstrapping peers should be in a `clean` state, that is, with no previous raft-data loaded.

-Once a cluster is up, peers are expected to run continiuosly.
+Once a cluster is up, peers are expected to run continuously.
 You may need to stop a peer, or it may die due to external reasons.
 The restart-behaviour will depend on whether the peer has left the consensus:

 * The *default* case - peer has not been removed and `cluster.leave_on_shutdown` is `false`: in this case the peer has not left the consensus peerset, and you may start the peer again normally.
 Do not manually update `cluster.peers`, even if other peers have joined/left the cluster.
 * The *left the cluster* case - peer has been manually removed or `cluster.leave_on_shutdown` is `true`: in this case, unless the peer died, it has probably been removed from the consensus (you can check if its missing from `ipfs-cluster-ctl peers ls` on a running peer).
 This will mean that the state of the peer has been cleaned up, and the last known `cluster.peers` have been moved to `cluster.bootstrap`.
 When the peer is restarted, it will attempt to rejoin the cluster from which it was removed by using the addresses in `cluster.bootstrap`.